 Overview of the HFFI FARE Fund

-Reinvestment Fund, the National Fund Manager for the Healthy Food Financing Initiative at USDA Rural Business-Cooperative Service, is launching America’s Healthy Food Financing Initiative Food Access and Retail Expansion (FARE) Fund.
-Over the next five years, the HFFI FARE Fund will provide $60 million in loans, grants, and technical assistance to food retail and food retail supply chain projects.
-For the 2024-2025 funding cycle, at least $9,000,000 is available for implementation grants, at least $1,500,000 for technical assistance, and at least $16,000,000 for loans.
+Reinvestment Fund, serving as the National Fund Manager for the Healthy Food Financing Initiative under the USDA Rural Business-Cooperative Service, launched the FARE Fund in 2024 with plans to distribute $60 million in loans, grants, and technical assistance to support food retail and supply chain projects.
+The first three funding cycles each include at least $9 million for implementation grants, $1.5 million for technical assistance, and $16 million or more in loans.
+The final dates for 2025 have been announced; future rounds of funding starting in 2026 are unknown at this time.

 The purpose of the HFFI FARE Fund is to: